This post may contain affiliate links. See our affiliate disclaimer here.

 10. Ask for a test drive.

 Most owners will let you take the rig for a test drive.
 If they don’t, do not buy it.
 Major red flag.
 Take the rig on open roads (especially if this is your first time driving an RV!) and gun it.
-See how the rig handles various speeds, how it handles turns, braking, swerving, etc.
+See how the rig handles various speeds, turns, braking, swerving, etc.

 Remember that the rig you test drive is likely empty and will be much heavier when it’s carrying all your belongings, family, and full water tanks.